aliciasanders/traffic-congestion/README.md

 3. Chicago Traffic Tracker - Historical Congestion Estimates by Region - 2018-Current: https://data.cityofchicago.org/dataset/Chicago-Traffic-Tracker-Historical-Congestion-Esti/kf7e-cur8

-After downloading these 3 datasets, use data-wrangling.ipynb to clean the datasets, and then to process the data into one combined dataset, indexed on datetime and the regions as defined by the congestion dataset.
+After downloading these 3 datasets, put them in a folder named data under the named rideshares_raw.csv, congestion_raw.csv, and station_entries_raw.csv, then use data-wrangling.ipynb to clean the datasets, and then to process the data into one combined dataset, indexed on datetime and the regions as defined by the congestion dataset.
+The processed data will be saved in the same data folder.